Muon $(g-2)$ and Thermal WIMP DM in ${\rm U(1)}_{L_\mu-L_\tau} $ Models: Constraints on the Models

-Neutrino beam experiments such as such as CHARM-II \cite{CHARM-II:1990dvf} and CCFR \cite{CCFR:1991lpl} have established neutrino trident production, the muon-neutrino scattering on nucleus producing a muon pair, $\nu_\mu N \to \nu_\mu N \mu^+ \mu^-$ \cite{Altmannshofer:2014pba}.
+Neutrino beam experiments, such as CHARM-II \cite{CHARM-II:1990dvf} and CCFR \cite{CCFR:1991lpl}, have established neutrino trident production, wherein muon-neutrino scattering on a nucleus produces a muon pair, $\nu_\mu N \to \nu_\mu N \mu^+ \mu^-$ \cite{Altmannshofer:2014pba}.
 The observed scattering cross sections are

-The observation data is consistent with the SM prediction.
-Therefore, the neutrino trident production would provide a stringent constraint, which basically excludes the parameter region with $M_{Z'} > O(1)$ GeV \cite{Altmannshofer:2014pba}.
-In our study, we take $2\sigma$ exclusion limit from the CCFR data.
+The observational data is consistent with the Standard Model (SM) prediction.
+Therefore, neutrino trident production imposes a stringent constraint, essentially excluding the parameter region with $M_{Z'} > O(1)$ GeV \cite{Altmannshofer:2014pba}.
+In our study, we consider the $2\sigma$ exclusion limit from the CCFR data.